sekander/Humber_College_Projects/GAME_258-Game_Engine_4/README.md

 <h1>Game Engines 4 - Component Framework</h1>

-Further expanding 3D graphics through the use of OpenGL focusing on reueusable code and smart pointers to easily manage and organize data used by the application.
-Learned how to use external files to load assets through the use of tinyXML, and incoprated Enity Component System(ECS) design model.
+Further expanding 3D graphics through OpenGL focuses on reusable code and smart pointers to easily manage and organize data used by the application.
+Learned how to use external files to load assets through tinyXML and incorporated Entity Component System(ECS) design.